Michelangelo Rampulla: Coaching career

 After his retirement, Rampulla accepted to stay at Juventus in the club's backroom staff, serving as goalkeeping coach for most of his time.
 He parted company with Juventus in October 2010.

 On 14 July 2011, he was introduced as new head coach of Serie D club Derthona.
 On 5 December 2011, he terminated his contract by mutual consent with the club.

 On 17 May 2012, Rampulla joined former Juventus manager Marcello Lippi at Chinese Super League side Guangzhou Evergrande and became the club's goalkeeping coach.

 On 2 June 2016, Rampulla became the president of Cremonese substituting Luigi Simoni who had covered the presidential role for two years.
-Rampulla resigned from this post on 20 October 2016 and on 22 October 2016, he was announced as goalkeeping coach of the Chinese national football team, under the management of Marcello Lippi.
+Rampulla resigned from this post on 20 October 2016 and on 22 October 2016, he was announced as the China national football team goalkeeping coach, under the management of Marcello Lippi.

 On 25 October 2021, he was appointed as new head coach Massimiliano Maddaloni's assistant at Serie C club Siena.
 They were both sacked on 15 December 2021, just less than two months since their appointment, due to negative results.